ClarksonCJ/clarksoncj.github.io/content/posts/supply-chain-secrets-management.md

 Secrets can be compromised through a variety of attack methods.
 Phishing attacks, for instance, trick users into divulging sensitive information like passwords or token details.
 Brute force attacks attempt to guess secrets through repeated trials, exploiting weak password policies.
-Side-channel attacks, though more sophisticated, can extract secrets by analyzing information gained from the physical implementation of a cryptographic system.
+Side-channel attacks, though more sophisticated, can extract secrets by analysing information gained from the physical implementation of a cryptographic system.

 ### Implications of Compromise

 The consequences of secret compromise extend beyond immediate data loss.
-They can lead to extensive data breaches, jeopardizing personal and corporate data and damaging both operational integrity and business reputation.
+They can lead to extensive data breaches, jeopardising personal and corporate data and damaging both operational integrity and business reputation.
 The loss of customer trust, potential financial penalties, and legal repercussions underscore the critical nature of protecting secrets.

 ### Preventive Strategies

-To protect secrets from misuse and compromise, organizations must employ a range of preventive measures that not only address immediate security concerns but also mitigate potential future risks.
+To protect secrets from misuse and compromise, organisations must employ a range of preventive measures that not only address immediate security concerns but also mitigate potential future risks.

 #### Use of Short-Lived Secrets and Dynamic Secrets

-One of the most effective strategies in secret management is the implementation of short-lived and dynamic secrets, which are designed to minimize the risks associated with secret exposure and compromise.
+One of the most effective strategies in secret management is the implementation of short-lived and dynamic secrets, which are designed to minimise the risks associated with secret exposure and compromise.
 Short-lived secrets are temporary and expire after a set duration, drastically reducing the time window for potential misuse if they are leaked or stolen.